coder-hxl/x-crawl/publish/README.md

 There are 4 types:

 - string
-- PageRequestConfig
+- CrawlPageDetailTargetConfig
-- (string | PageRequestConfig)[]
+- (string | CrawlPageDetailTargetConfig)[]
-- CrawlPageConfigObject
+- CrawlPageAdvancedConfig

 **1.string**

-If you just want to simply crawl this page, you can try this way of writing:
+This is a simple target configuration. if you just want to simply crawl this page, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'